 The Master's Programme in Global Management of Innovation and Technology is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

-The programme includes core studies, specialisation studies, and minor studies.
+The programme includes core, specialisation and minor studies.

-Core studies (38 ECTS credits) include courses on strategic technology and innovation management, project management, research methodologies, and product development.
+Core studies (31 ECTS credits) include courses on strategic technology and innovation management, project management, research methodologies and product development.

-Specialisation studies (58 ECTS credits) include studies on creative design and problem solving, open innovations, international business networks, and systems dynamics in industrial management.
+Specialisation studies (65 ECTS credits) include creative design and problem-solving, open innovations, international business networks, and system dynamics in industrial management.

 Minor studies (24 ECTS credits) can be selected from other LUT minor subjects in technology.